g1o/KOMODO2/README.md

 ```

 And is specified as:
-  - Fixed number of columns (minimum 2) separated by tabs, or "\t".
+  - Fixed number of columns per file (minimum 2) separated by tabs, or "\t".
   - First line as the header, each column having a unique column name.
-  - Each following line having a unique entry (first column) identifier.
+  - Each following line having an instance of a genomic feature represented by an unique ID (a specific coding-gene locus found in a genome, for instance)  identifier.
   - Multiple terms of the same entry (e.g. a gene annotated to multiple GO
     terms) should be in the same column and separated by ";", with any number
     of spaces before and after it.
 It's use after the last term is optional.